-Capitalized container costs include the container cost payable to the manufacturer and the associated transportation costs incurred in moving the containers from the manufacturer to the containers' first destined port.
-Containers purchased new are depreciated using the straight-line method over their estimated useful lives of 12 years to an estimated dollar residual value.
-Containers purchased used are depreciated based upon their remaining useful lives at the date of acquisition to an estimated dollar residual value.
-The Company evaluates the estimated residual values and remaining estimated useful lives on an ongoing basis.
-The Company has experienced a significant increase in container resale prices over the last few years as a result of an industry-wide shortage of older containers available for sale and the increased cost of new containers.
+During several years prior to the year ended December 31, 2011, the Company experienced a significant increase in container resale prices as a result of an industry-wide shortage of older containers available for sale and the increased cost of new containers.
 Based on this extended period of higher realized container resale prices and the Company's expectation that new equipment prices will remain near current levels, the Company increased the estimated future residual values of its containers used in the calculation of depreciation expense during the second half of 2011.
 The effect of this change was a reduction in depreciation expense of \$9,522 (\$9,279 after tax or \$0.19 per diluted share) for the year ended December 31, 2011.
-No such adjustment of residual values was necessary for the year ended December 31, 2012 and the newest residual values were used for the year ended December 31, 2012.
+No such adjustment of residual values was necessary for the years ended December 31, 2013 and 2012 and the newest residual values were used for the years ended December 31, 2013 and 2012.
 Depreciation expense may fluctuate in future periods based on fluctuations in these estimates.